 This book might be familiar to most of you.
 This book was written way back in the 1990s, and yet there is no replacement for this book even 20 years later.
 You truly cannot see your assets and liabilities in the proper light before reading this book.
 So then, what is the point of being a finance major if you do not get the basics right?
 In this book, Robert Kiyosaki will deny some of the things you learn in your finance classrooms and will add and complement the value of some others.
-Sharing his personal story with the reader throughout the book, this book will also give you the confidence to succeed, and still not push you into boredom.
-No doubt, this book makes for the best books on finance majors.
+Sharing his personal story with the reader throughout the book, this book will also give you the confidence to succeed and still not push you into boredom.
+No doubt, this book makes for the best book on finance majors.

 - Amazon: 4.7